 Group | Statistics in Epidemiology

-The group operates the data centre of the Swiss Cohort Study on Air Pollution and Lung and Heart Diseases in Adults (SAPALDIA) and more recently for the COVCO-Basel study.
-We develop models for studying the long- and short-term effects of environmental exposures on population health and support analyses of these cohorts collaborating internationally.
+The group operates the data centre for the Swiss Cohort Study on Air Pollution and Lung and Heart Diseases in Adults (SAPALDIA), as well as, more recently, for the COVCO-Basel study.
+We develop models to study the short- and long-term effects of environmental exposures on population health and support analyses of these cohorts collaborating internationally.

-We collaborate with and provide statistical support to researchers.
-We have particular interests in the analysis of cohorts, and in applications in non-communicable disease and infectious diseases such as malaria.
+We collaborate with researchers and provide them with statistical support.
+Our particular interests lie in the analysis of cohorts and applications in non-communicable and infectious diseases, such as malaria.

 SAPALDIA: Swiss Cohort Study on Air Pollution and Lung and Heart Diseases in Adults